-Some level of risk is inherent in all human activities and positive steps should be taken to reduce the risks to a reasonable level whenever this is possible.
+Some level of risk is inherent to all human activities and positive steps should be taken to reduce the risks to a reasonable level whenever this is possible.
 Every new transportation pipeline system must be designed, constructed and operated in such a way that the additional risk to people, property and the environment is kept within acceptable limits.

 To this end, a safety analysis should be performed on every new pipeline system or significant modification to an existing system.
 The safety analysis is a proven way to assess the risks of the pipeline system to the environment, the risks to the pipeline from its environment, as well as to define the measures, to be applied during design, construction and operation, to reduce the probability of occurrence and the consequences of abnormal events.
+See references, such as EIGA DOC 75/01 about determination of safety distances.